 The inquiry cycle is at the heart of T-SEDA.
 Each section of the users' guide will help you to complete the phases of the inquiry cycle, providing you with useful information about classroom dialogue.
-There may be several iterations in your inquiry as you see what's happening and refine your approach.
-You may even decide to conduct further whole cycles with new inquiry questions.

 Examples of teachers' inquiries

 Here are some examples of the ways in which teachers have used the T-SEDA toolkit to carry out their own classroom inquiries.